Different GST Tax Rates

 What are GST Tax Rates?

-Goods and Services Tax is a cumulative indirect tax system in India that replaced various taxes like excise duty, VAT, and service tax.
-It simplifies the tax structure by introducing a single tax on goods and services.
+Goods and Services Tax, therefore, is a cumulative indirect tax system in India that replaced various taxes like excise duty, VAT, and service tax.
+Moreover, it simplifies the tax structure by introducing a single tax on goods and services.
 Essential items like food, grains, and healthcare services are usually taxed at lower rates, whereas luxury items attract higher rates.

 To calculate GST, one must multiply the taxable amount by the applicable GST rate and then divide by 100 to obtain the GST amount.
 For instance, if an item costs ₹100 and the GST rate is 18%, the GST amount would be ₹18.
 The total price, including GST, is then ₹118.
 This method ensures transparency and streamlines the taxation process, benefiting both businesses and consumers.